ErikThorsell/bump-semver-using-conventional-commits/README.md

 $> pip install conventional_semver
 ```

+### Configuration

+Create a `.toml` file and modify the settings you want to be different from the PCCC defaults.
+An example `config.toml` file is present in this repository.

 ### Example with version provided

 For maximum flexibility, the tool can be run with both the message and current version as inputs: